 Warm weather adds pressure to tires, which could lead to a blowout.
 Inspecting the vehicle’s tires on a regular basis, including the spare, could help to prevent an issue.

 Use a tire gauge to check the tire pressure in all four tires and the spare at least once a month.
 Check to make sure that the tires are set to the manufacturer’s recommended tire pressure.

 Maintain fluid levels

-If the vehicle your teen will be driving lacks appropriate fluid levels, there’s a chance the car may breakdown.
+If your vehicle lacks appropriate fluid levels, there’s a chance the car may break down.
 Maintaining proper fluid levels can also add thousands of miles to the life of the car.